 So, you need to put in investments that are at least being traded somewhat so you can say well, I’m doing some trades for profit.
 It’s not just a personal piggy bank.
 I just didn’t take all my money, put it in the LLC in a money market fund and it really doesn’t do anything.
 I’m actually making trades trying to make a living even if it’s only a few a year.
 You have to have some business context or a family business, rental, real estate, something else but if it’s strictly a personal asset.
 Don’t put it in an LLC, because you’d run a high risk of that charging order protection being disregarded because the judge may reason you didn’t use the entity for a legitimate business purpose.

 Also, if you use the entity as your alter ego or if you comingle funds; what alter ego means is you don’t create enough separation between the activities of your company and your personal activities.

 So, comingling is an example.
 If you use your limited liability company (LLC) bank account to pay your personal groceries, to pay your car payment and your house payment – I had one client that did this when I told him not to.
-He came back and said Ryan I know you told me not to do this and guess what a creditor got $350,000 out of his LLC trading account and he specifically argued that this was his alter ego and they were right because he’s paying his personal car and house payments out of his LLC account.
+He came back and said Ryan I know you told me not to do this and guess what, a creditor got $350,000 out of his LLC trading account and he specifically argued that this was his alter ego.
+They were right because he’s paying his personal car and house payments out of his LLC account.
 You want to keep separate books and records for your limited liability company (LLC).

 You want to have a separate mailing address if possible.
 I say just go to a UPS mail drop, UPS store mail drop.
 It’s an actual street address instead of a P.O.
 Box and you want to keep the affairs separate.